techidaily/site-tiktok-clips/source/_posts/new-in-2024-speedy-tiktok-video-performance-a-step-by-step-plan.md

 <img height="0" width="0" src="https://appsumo.8odi.net/i/5597632/2137380/7443" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+## Part 4: How to Speed Up Any TikTok Video Online

+The most convenient way to speed up any TikTok video online is by using [online video speed changers](https://tools.techidaily.com/wondershare/filmora/download/).

 ### 2\.
 Kapwing

 Kapwing is one of them and it is a free trial online video editing tool that besides speeding up TikTok video online can be used to add effects and share your videos to any social media platform.